intro2ddsp/intro2ddsp.github.io/filters/iir_intro.md

 H(z) = \frac{1}{1 + \sum_{k=1}^{M} a_k z^{-k}},
 $$ (iir_tf)

 where $a_1, \dots, a_M$ are the system coefficients.
 Each output sample $y[n]$ is a weighted sum of the past output samples $y[n-1], \dots, y[n-M]$ and the current input sample $x[n]$.
-It is also called recursive system because the output samples are recursively computed from past output samples, or all-pole system because the denominator of the transfer function is a polynomial of all poles.
+It is also called recursive system because the output samples are recursively computed from past output samples, or all-pole system because it only has poles and no zeros in the transfer function.
+(Poles and zeros are the roots of the numerator and denominator of the transfer function, respectively.)

 If we convert the equation to only have input samples on the right-hand side, we obtain